Entanglement, Soft Modes, and Celestial Holography: Beyond the Minkowski patch

-An alternate definition of the $\lMilne,\rMilne$ modes retains the $\epsilon$ regulator by making \cref{eq:LR-dec} an exact equality.
+An alternate definition of the $\lMilne,\rMilne$ modes retains the $\epsilon$ regulator to make \cref{eq:LR-dec} an exact equality.
 Then ${}^{\lMilne}\tilde{A}^{\Delta}$ and $ {}^{\rMilne}A^{\Delta}$ are smooth finite energy solutions.
-For instance, their Minkowski inner products can be evaluated using the standard inner products among Minkowski conformal primary wavefunctions \cite{Donnay:2020guq,Pasterski:2017kqt}, yielding
+For instance, their Minkowski inner products can be evaluated using the standard inner products among Minkowski CPWs \cite{Donnay:2020guq,Pasterski:2017kqt} -- see also \cite{Note1}.
+Since $\mathscr{I}^+$ is a Minkowski Cauchy surface and splits into complementary $\lMilne$ and $\rMilne$ Cauchy surfaces, the inner product decomposes as